 While the majority of users give the item four stars or higher, many raise concerns about its durability, especially considering that its price tag is typically over $100.
 The common criticism is that the machine works great right out of the box but declines in quality over time.
 Proper cleaning and maintenance, particularly of the grinder, should prevent any issues however.

-When your coffee of choice is espresso, you can grind and brew and make creamy lattes or cappuccinos with ease.
-The ceramic disc grinder is perfect for espresso grinds and doesn’t overheat the beans or leave behind any off flavors.
+When your coffee of choice is espresso or espresso-based drinks, this machine lets you grind, brew, and make creamy lattes or cappuccinos with ease.
+As the name suggests, the De'Longhi Dinamica with LatteCrema is of café quality.
+Its conical burr grinder is perfect for espresso grinds and doesn’t overheat the beans or leave behind any unsavory flavors.
 If you have pre-ground beans, you can bypass the grinder and just brew.